Pediatric Dentistry in Wilmington, DE

 Pediatric Dental Treatments for Your Child

 Drs.
-Gladnick And Justison incorporate digital x-rays and fluoride treatments and dental sealants to keep your child’s smile healthy.
+Justison and Gladnick incorporate digital x-rays and fluoride treatments and dental sealants to keep your child’s smile healthy.
 Children’s dentistry procedures include:

 Diagnostic x-rays—Nothing beats the power and precision that dental x-rays provide in detecting infection and decay.
 By detecting oral abnormalities early, we have the best chance of keeping teeth and gums healthy.
 We offer periodic digital x-rays to check for decay and to get a good layout of your child’s mouth.